 During the 1960s she adapted her soak stain technique by using acrylic paint, which was newly developed at that time.
 She would apply multiple layers of acrylic paint on paper and canvas, creating art that blended forms in a way similar to that of watercolors.
 Throughout the 1960s and 1970s Frankenthaler became known for her gorgeous sweeps of inflected color, and she based some of her paintings on the Old Masters.
 Her style was lyrical, even feminine, in a decade that was dominated by a macho aesthetic.
 Some of her very large abstract paintings are suggestive of landscapes.

-She was also recognized for her inventive printmaking, especially woodcuts.
-In her lithographs, etchings, and screen prints, she assimilated much from Chinese and Japanese art.
+Frankenthaler apprenticed with a master woodblock maker in Japan and was recognized for her woodcuts and inventive printmaking.
+In her lithographs, etchings, and screen prints, she assimilated much from Japanese and Chinese art.

 Frankenthaler frequently taught as a visiting professor at colleges and universities throughout the country.
 She received 26 honorary doctorates and had several major retrospectives at the Jewish Museum, the Whitney Museum of American Art, New York’s Museum of Modern Art, and the National Gallery of Art.
 Her 1961 “Vessel” was gifted to the Tate Museum group, the first of her works to enter any public art collection in London.